Four Factors That Go Into the Answer

 - Impatience.
 Many people who are injured in an accident are impatient when it comes to collecting compensation.
 It is with good reason, as it is stressful to watch the injury-related expenses add up without knowing how or when they will be paid.
 However, one should avoid the temptation of accepting the first lowball settlement offer that the insurance company sends your way.
 The insurance company is in the business to make money, and one of the ways they do this is by avoiding paying out large settlement amounts.
 The problem with this is that those early settlement offers fail to take into consideration the full picture of your injuries, the expenses you’re faced with, or the impacts on your life.
 Generally, settlement offers increase as time goes by, particularly if the insurance company is faced with a lawsuit being filed in the case.
 For the highest settlement offer, you often have to wait and let your attorney continue to negotiate.

 - Failing to meet deadlines.
 To obtain compensation through your PIP policy, you must seek medical treatment within 14 days.
 To collect compensation through a personal injury lawsuit, you must file your claim within the statutory deadline.
 Generally, this deadline in personal injury cases is four years from the date of the injury.
+For more information about the statute of limitations to file certain claim in Florida contact a skilled insurance claims lawyer today.

 - Failing to use the services of an experienced car accident attorney.
 Unless you are an attorney yourself, you should leave the matter of obtaining a settlement to the professionals.
 An experienced attorney is able to provide you with many services, including an understanding and protection of your legal rights in the matter; powerful negotiation skills and an understanding of how insurance companies operate; an establishment of a value to your case based on all of the factors listed above; and representation in court, if necessary.
 Just as you aren’t attempting to treat your serious accident injuries on your own, but are instead trusting the expertise of doctors, you shouldn’t attempt to pursue compensation for those injuries on your own either.